03 December 2009

 25 January 2009

-Intellectual Alpinist fails to encounter Deity
+Intellectual Alpinist Fails to Encounter Deity

 "The tips of my fingers just reached their aim, but only touched without anchoring themselves.
 As I fell back, my foot missed its former support, and my whole weight came down on the feeble left hand.
 The clutch was instantaneously torn apart, and I was falling through the air.
 The old flash of surprise crossed my mind, tempered by something like a sense of relief.
 All was over.
 The mountains sprang up with a bound ... "